 How FOY Turns Numbers into Personalized Prescriptions

 After testing, clinicians merge RMR, activity logs, and labs to set energy targets for the Medical Weight Loss program.
 They then design a fifteen-percent calorie deficit, emphasize protein, and outline micronutrient goals using Micronutrient Testing, thus tailoring plans.
 If progress stalls, providers adjust calories within forty-eight hours, so demotivating plateaus never linger.
 Our nurses call weekly, answer questions immediately, and celebrate wins, thereby sustaining accountability and enthusiasm.
 Strength coaches supervise resistance sessions, because muscular tissue preservation maintains metabolic rate as fat decreases.
-Meanwhile, strategic links to Peptide Therapy or IV Vitamin Therapy offer optional support for stubborn cases.
+Peptide Therapy or IV Vitamin Therapy offer optional support for stubborn cases.

 Safety & Accuracy: Preparing for Your Test